ax1/a1-database/README.md

 - backup: copy the database file.
 - restore: drop the file.
-- compact: either call db._compact() before stopping the app or just start and stop the database.
-Both operations will invoke the cleaning action.
+- compact: no need to manual call of compact().
+This operation is called automatically when starting and on every 10K consecutive save/delete operations